-Brand new phones are a wondrous thing, but over time your shiny new phone slows down and becomes sluggish.
+Brand new phones are a wondrous thing, but over time your shiny new device slows down and becomes sluggish.
 Switching between apps becomes a frustrating experience and your battery won't get you through a day.
-If this sounds familiar, there are a few things you can do to take back control of your device and improve the situation, and one of the easiest things to do is get control of your apps running in the background.
+If this sounds familiar, there are a few things you can do to take back control of your smartphone and improve the situation, and one of the easiest things to do is get control of your apps running in the background.

 The best way to gain control of your processes is to have a dig around under the hood using the monitoring tools built into Android.
 Exactly how this process screen looks, how you access it and what it's called will vary depending on which company made the device and what version of Android you're using.